veraison/services/management/cmd/management-service/README.md

 There are two config files in this directory:

-- `config.yaml` is designed to be used when running `management-service` directly from this directory on the build host (i.e. outside docker).
+- `config.yaml` is designed to be used when running `management-service` directly from this directory on the build host (i.e. outside docker).This is no longer supported (use the [native deployment](../../../deployments/native/README.md) instead).
+It is kept for illustrative purposes only.
-  It assumes that stores have been initialized under `/tmp` (running vis `run-management` script, also in this directory, ensures that).
-Since `config.yaml` is the name the service looks for when loading config, there is no need to explicitly specify this file when running from this directory.
 - `config-docker.yaml` this is the file that is designed to be used when running inside the debug docker container.
 See [debugging docker deployment](/deployments/docker/README.md#Debugging).
 The `debug` command